 In most cases, people can get rid of dry skin using home remedies and over-the-counter (OTC) treatments.

-In this article, we look at why some people experience dry skin on their face and discuss treatments and home remedies.
+In this article, we look at why some people experience dry skin on their faces and discuss treatments and home remedies.

 The skin naturally produces an oil called sebum.
 When the skin produces too much oil, this can lead to pimples.
 However, having some sebum on the skin is important for keeping it hydrated and protecting the cells from infection.